 • Games room

-Jacobs Inn Cheap Hostel Dublin
+Jacobs Inn - A Cheap Hostel Dublin with a nice rooftop area.

 Shared spaces here are cool and contemporary, with tons of indoor plants and parquet floors, neon signs on the walls, that sort of thing.
 The interiors are definitely something to shout about compared to most hostels.
 The rooftop terrace is also something that really sells this Dublin hostel.

-Since it’s purpose-built to be a hostel, the beds here aren’t just basic bunks.
-Instead, they’ve got pod beds; comfy, spacious, with their own lights and power sockets.
 If you’re thinking it’s all style, no substance – think again.
 Jacobs Inn is a super social place, great for solo travellers.
-It’s one of the top hostels in Dublin for sure!
+It’s one of the top hostels in Dublin, Ireland for sure!

 Where is Jacobs Inn?

 Jacobs Inn isn’t the most central hostel in Dublin, but it’s situated near Connolly Station and Dublin’s main bus station, meaning it’s a great location if you plan on taking any day trips from Dublin.
 This also means you can get to Dublin Airport pretty quickly from here.
-All the sights and energy of O’Connell Street, Temple Bar and beyond are all very close by.
+All the sights and energy of O’Connell Street, Temple Bar and beyond are very close by.

 In terms of room options at this stylish hostel, there’s a good selection on offer.
 Let’s take a look at the dorms: